vionaaindah/kotliteProjectAPI/GCE.md

 # Deploy to Google Compute Engine

-You can apply this application to the Google Cloud Platform App Engine.
-Following are the steps for running this application in a standard App Engine environment.
+You can apply this application to the Google Cloud Platform Compute Engine.
+Following are the steps for running this application in a Virtual Machine on Compute Engine.

 ## 📌Set up Google Cloud Platform